Homotopies in Grothendieck fibrations: 2-categorical structure in fibrations

 The idea that this (or any) notion of ``equality'' should have something to do with \emph{homotopies} -- which it does (see Part~\ref{sec:classical-2cat}) -- is familiar from homotopy theory; it often happens that each point of a space represents some (say, geometric) object, and that each path between two points gives rise to an identification between the corresponding objects.
 Thus one considers \emph{spaces} rather than \emph{sets} of objects, and ``path-connectedness'' rather than \emph{equality}.
 This idea is expressed most explicitly in Homotopy Type Theory which, as we mentioned in the introduction, is the inspiration for this work.
 In \cite{voltron}, we make the logical connection to the present work more explicit.

 Having defined homotopies in this manner, it remains to define the 2-categorical structure; i.e., the composition operations.
 Here, the logical point of view is again helpful.
 For example, defining the composition of homotopies $f\to{}g$ and $g\to{}h$ amounts to producing a proof of $f(a)=h(a)$ from $f(a)=g(a)$ and $g(a)=h(a)$.
-However, this kind of thinking only so goes far; for example, proving associativity of this composition amounts to showing that ``two different proofs are equal'', which does not have a formal counterpart in the rules of predicate logic.
+However, this kind of thinking only goes so far; for example, proving associativity of this composition amounts to showing that ``two different proofs are equal'', which does not have a formal counterpart in the rules of predicate logic.\footnote{However, it does have a counterpart in Martin-L\"of type theory, and in fact, the constructions in this section are closely related to establishing a groupoid structure on identity types, as carried out, e.g., in \cite[p.7,~Proposition~4.1]{hofmannstreicher}.
+The precise relationship is somewhat subtle, since the ``type theory'' (i.e., notion of fibration) we use here is very minimal (for example, it has no function types), and it would be interesting to work it out in detail.}

+Next, we will present an elegant alternative description, suggested by the anonymous referee, of the 2-categorical structure on $\B$, in which this structure is induced by embedding $\B$ into a larger 2-category -- namely the 2-category $\Cat(\C)$ of internal categories in $\C$.

-We will prove two more properties of this 2-category which are crucial to our application in \cite{voltron}.
+Finally, we will prove two more properties of the 2-category $\B$ which are crucial to our application in \cite{voltron}.
 The first is that the finite products in $\B$ are also finite products in the 2-categorical sense.

-The second is that the \emph{pseudo-functor} (see \S\ref{defn:psf}) $\B^\op\to\Cat$ associated to a cleavage of $\fib{C}$ extends to a pseudo-functor of 2-categories.
+The second is that the pseudo-functor $\B^\op\to\Cat$ associated to the cleavage of $\fib{C}$ extends to a pseudo-functor of 2-categories, or equivalently -- and it is actually this second statement that we prove\footnote{In an earlier version of this paper, we worked directly with pseudo-functors, but we changed to the cleaner approach using 1-discrete 2-fibrations upon a suggestion from the anonymous referee.} -- that the fibration $\fib{C}$ can be extended to a \emph{1-discrete 2-fibration} (see Definition~\ref{defn:1d2f}).
 The significance of this is roughly as follows.
-Given two parallel morphisms $f,g:A\to{}B$, we have the two pullback functors $f^*,g^*:\fib{C}^B\to\fib{C}^A$.
+Given two parallel morphisms $f,g\colon{}A\to{}B$, we have the two pullback functors $f^*,g^*\colon\fib{C}^B\to\fib{C}^A$.
 If $f$ and $g$ are homotopic, we would expect these functors to be naturally isomorphic.
 The pseudo-functoriality says that this is so, and moreover that this association of natural isomorphisms to homotopies takes composition of homotopies to composition of natural transformations.

+The extension of $\fib{C}$ to a 1-discrete 2-fibration with 2-categorical products in the base also allows us to prove a universal property of the 2-categorical structure, suggested by the referee, which characterizes it up to isomorphism.